MehtaShruti/NASS_Statistics_Data/README.md

 <b>Steps involved</b><br>

 1. <b>Data Chunking</b> : <br>
 a.
 This process involves processing the data in smaller chunks of a large file.
-One chunk with a specific size is processed and then appened to the masterdata set. <br>
+One chunk with a specific size is processed and then appended to the masterdata set. <br>
 b.
 In this step of my code, I have divided the data into multiple chunks with each of size 1000 and iterating over it till it reaches the end chunk and the process is complete. <br>
 c.
 Additionally, I am filtering the dataset for only years <b>1990-present</b> so that operation is faster and the master dataset becomes smaller.<br>
 d.
 The output of this process is a masterdata set with the data filtered out of years before 1990.<br>